-During an open fire season, you can notify us by contacting the fire communications centre, or preferably by clicking Lighting a fire in an open season on firepermit.nz and completing the Permit Activation form.
+During an open fire season, you can notify us by contacting the fire communications centre, or preferably by clicking Need to notify us on firepermit.nz and completing the Permit Activation form.

 These notifications are flagged within the call centre system, so if they get a 111 call, it's clear there is a permitted/controlled fire.